Please sign in to like our content.

-Feeding the body is how we survive, but feeding our soul allows us to thrive.
+Feeding the body is how we survive, and feeding our soul allows us to thrive.

 In the portion of Terumah, God instructs Moses: “Build unto me a Tabernacle, so that I can dwell within you.”
 In this story, there is a disagreement between Moses and Bezalel, the chief artisan of the Tabernacle, regarding how it should be constructed.
 Initially, Bezalel intends to build the structure just as one might a house.
 First you lay the foundation, then you put up the walls, the roof, and finally you place everything inside.
 Seems to make sense!
 Moses disagrees, saying first we must establish what is inside, and then we shall raise the walls around it.
 It’s an odd conversation to find in the Bible, but of course we know that there is nothing in Holy Scripture that does not contain profound depths of wisdom.